Life of Esther

-Life of Esther or Scenes from the Story of Esther is the title of a series of six panel paintings by Sandro Botticelli and Filippino Lippi, showing scenes from the story of Esther and produced in the 1470s.
+Life of Esther or Scenes from the Story of Esther is the title of a series of six panel paintings by the Italian Renaissance painters Sandro Botticelli and Filippino Lippi, showing scenes from the story of Esther and produced in the 1470s.
 They originally decorated the sides of a pair of cassoni or marriage chests, the two long panels on the fronts, and the smaller ones on the ends.
 They are now split between five museums in Europe and Canada.

 The authorship of the panels has been much discussed, without firm conclusions being reached.
 Many accounts divide the works between the two artists, either in terms of the different paintings, or different stages of the work, or both.
 After his father's death in 1469, Filippino Lippi completed his apprenticeship with Botticelli, and in 1472 was recorded as his assistant.
 Whether the panel known as La Derelitta, probably by Botticelli, and perhaps rather later than the others, forms part of the series, has also puzzled scholars.
 The figure is often thought to be female, and a scene of Mordecai weeping is already shown in the Louvre's wide panel.